Pivot Table Sort in Excel (Table of Content)

 Pivot tables are an amazing way to analyze your data.
 According to many experts, the single most powerful data analysis tool available in Excel is the pivot table.
 Pivot table allows you to organize and condense data that might otherwise contain a large list of values which would take a lot of time to make sense of.
 So in this topic, we are going to learn about Pivot Table Sort in Excel, Let us see an example.

 Suppose you have a large table of employee performance information.
 You want to know who worked how much and what is the cost savings associated with each employee were.
 There are multiple ways of doing this.
 You can start by adding each value you need and put the data manually in a different table.
 Or you can go the old fashioned way and visually start inspecting each value.
 Both of these are time-consuming and error-prone activities.
-Thankfully, excel’s pivot tables simplifies this task and gives you a handy tool to separate the data.
+Thankfully, excel’s pivot tables simplify this task and gives you a handy tool to separate the data.
 All you have to do is select the data you want, insert a pivot table at a location other than the original table and you have all values summed and ready to analyze.
 You can pick and choose what you want to display.

 Steps to Create a Pivot Table in Excel